Alan-Qin/alan-qin.github.io/_pages/about.md

 # 📜 News
+- *2025.05*: **Safety Reasoning paper has been accepted by ICML 2025**: we explore the **Safety Reasoning with Guidelines**.
+We introduce **SRG**, a scalable framework that synthesizes safety CoT supervision to encourage models to reason in alignment with diverse safety guidelines, each reflecting a different perspective on safety knowledge.
+Our SRG significantly improves OOD generalization of safety alignment.
 - *2025.03*: New work: we explore the **Scaling Laws of Synthetic Data for Language Models**.
 We introducing **SynthLLM**, a scalable framework that transforms pre-training corpora into diverse, high-quality synthetic datasets and find synthetic data that reliably adheres to the rectified scaling law across various model sizes.
-- *2025.02*: New work: we explore the **Safety Reasoning with Guidelines**.
-We introduce **SRG**, a scalable framework that synthesizes safety CoT supervision to encourage models to reason in alignment with diverse safety guidelines, each reflecting a different perspective on safety knowledge.
-Our SRG significantly improves OOD generalization of safety alignment.
 - *2024.09*: **One <span style="color: red;">Spotlight</span> has been accepted by NeurIPS 2024**: Understanding **Superficial safety of Safety Tuning**--the Backdoor Purification Case.
 We demonstrated that safety fine-tuning cannot fully eliminate learned harmful features and provided a detailed analysis.
 - *2023.09*: **Two papers (one <span style="color: red;">Spotlight</span>) have been accepted by NeurIPS 2023**: 1.
 Feature shift tuning which achieves SOTA purification performance against backdoor attacks; 2.
 Spotlight!
 Imitation learning from imperfect demonstrations (See [Ziniu Li](http://www.liziniu.org/)).
 - *2023.05*: New work has been accepted by KDD 2023: The first study about **robustness from personalization in FL against backdoor attacks**.